-We will provide, upon request, for no fee, a copy of the Annual Reports on Form 10-K filed with the SEC within the previous 24 months by Lightstone I, Lightstone II or Lightstone III to the extent the same are required to be filed.
-We also will provide, upon request, for a reasonable fee, the exhibits to each such Form 10-K. A request for any such Annual Report on Form 10-K should be addressed to us at 1985 Cedar Bridge Ave., Suite 1, Lakewood, New Jersey 08701, Attention: Investor Relations.
+We will provide, upon request, for no fee, a copy of the Annual Reports on Form 10-K or Form 1-K filed with the SEC within the previous 24 months by Lightstone I, Lightstone II, Lightstone III or HNIT to the extent the same are required to be filed.
+We also will provide, upon request, for a reasonable fee, the exhibits to each such Form 10-K or Form 1-K. A request for any such Annual Report on Form 10-K should be addressed to us at 1985 Cedar Bridge Ave., Suite 1, Lakewood, New Jersey 08701, Attention: Investor Relations.